Old Pine Trees

 Old Pine Trees (Norwegian:Gamle furutrær) is a painting by Lars Hertervig from 1865.

 Lars Hertervig painted Old Pine Trees at the age of 35 in Stavanger.
-He then worked in a carpentry and paint shop in the town, after studying the art of painting a few years at the Art Academy in Düsseldorf for Hans Gude.
+He then worked in a carpentry and paint shop in the town, after studying painting for a few years at the Kunstakademie Düsseldorf under Hans Gude.
 He had also visited England and the Mediterranean countries.

 Description

-The painting shows two old pines in a forest early, sunny day.
+The painting shows two old pines in a primeval forest early on a sunny day.
 Between the dark earth and the bright sky.
-In the valleys is a blue-gray morning, and in the background the snow-capped mountains.
+In the valleys is a blue-gray morning fog, and in the background the snow-capped mountains.